Zaneham/Wu/README.md

 Wu is free and always will be.
 Open source, no commercial licensing.

-Wu is under active development.
+This tool is under active development.
 If you're evaluating this for forensic or legal use, I'm happy to discuss:

 - Current capabilities and limitations